Status: Rare casual spring and fall migrant west.

 4 Jun 2005 Wind Springs Ranch, Sioux Co, female (Silcock 2005).

 Additional reports follow.
 An experienced observer was reasonably confident in the identification of a male briefly observed 2 May 2015 in Dundy Co.
 A report of one at Oliver Reservoir 21 May 2016 was not accepted by NOURC as “lacking in detail” (Brogie 2017).
+One was heard for 20 minutes in Carter Canyon, Scotts Bluff Co 5 Jun 2020 by a veteran observer (eBird.org), but tangible evidence was not obtained.
 Additional reports are of more than one bird first seen at the North Platte Fish Hatchery, Lincoln Co 26 April 1964 and again on 29 April by several observers, including at least one experienced observer familiar with the species (Gates 1964).
 There is an old report without observation date or other details of one seen by Aughey along the Republican River in Hitchcock Co (Bruner et al 1904); Sharpe (1993) questioned whether Aughey had ever visited this site.

 26 Aug 2002 near Bushnell (Silcock 2002)